adyxax/www/content/blog/freebsd/activate-the-serial-console.md

 ---
-title: "Activate the serial console"
+title: "Activate the serial console on a FreeBSD server"
-linkTitle: "Activate the serial console"
 date: 2018-01-03
-description: >
-  How to activate the serial console
+description: How to activate the serial console
+tags:
+  - FreeBSD
 ---

+## How to do this

 Here is how to activate the serial console on a FreeBSD server :
 - Append `console=“comconsole”` to `/boot/loader.conf`